-- (b) the amount of the Member's early starting pension amount determined in accordance with Section II.C.3.1(a) multiplied by the early retirement reduction factor described under Section II.A.3.3. - (c) the sum of (i), (ii) and (iii) as follows: - (i) his Retirement Security Plan Pension; - (ii) his Profit Sharing Annuity; and - (iii) that proportion which his years of Pensionable Service, up to a maximum of 40, are of 40 of the total annual pension, calculated as of his actual retirement date on the basis of legislation, regulations and rules then in effect, which, if the Member were age 65 as of his actual retirement date, the Member would be eligible to receive under the Old Age Security Act and the Canada or Quebec Pension Plan, assuming that he was qualified to receive the full amount of his entitlement without reduction for any cause whatsoever or for suspension of benefits and assuming that he had continued to contribute to the Canada or Quebec Pension Plan until his normal retirement date at the rate then applicable to his level of annual earnings at the time of his actual retirement from the Company. - II.C.3.2 In addition to the lifetime pension under Section II.C.3.1, a Member who retires prior to his normal retirement date will be entitled to receive an annual bridge pension, payable in equal monthly instalments, equal to the amount described in Section II.C.3.1(c)(iii).
+- (b) the amount of the Member's early starting pension amount determined in accordance with Section II.C.3.1(a) multiplied by the early retirement reduction factor described under Section II.A.3.3. - (c) the sum of (i), (ii) and (iii) as follows: - (i) his Retirement Security Plan Pension; - (ii) his Profit Sharing Annuity; and - (iii) that proportion which his years of Pensionable Service, up to a maximum of 40, are of 40 of the total annual pension, calculated as of his actual retirement date on the basis of legislation, regulations and rules then in effect, which, if the Member were age 65 as of his actual retirement date, the Member would be eligible to receive under the Old Age Security Act and the Canada or Quebec Pension Plan, assuming that he was qualified to receive the full amount of his entitlement without reduction for any cause whatsoever or for suspension of benefits and assuming that he had continued to contribute to the Canada or Quebec Pension Plan until his normal retirement date at the rate then applicable to his level of annual earnings at the time of his actual retirement from the Company.

+prior to his normal retirement date will be entitled to receive an annual bridge pension, payable in equal monthly instalments, equal to the amount described in Section II.C.3.1(c)(iii).